 Retailers can learn more about consumers and develop relationships with frequent buyers.
 At the same time, one of the biggest challenges retailers face is protecting consumers’ privacy and ensuring their data is protected.

 7. Voice Commerce

-In 2021 and beyond, retailers are making an effort to make shopping as easy and accessible as possible.
+Retailers are making an effort to make shopping as easy and accessible as possible.
 Part of that effort includes using voice commerce to allow shoppers to initiate and even complete transactions without looking at a screen.

 “With over 77 million homes in the United States expected to have smart home devices by 2025, the voice commerce trend is proving to have significant potential for the retail industry.
 Consumer-owned IoT devices, such as smart mirrors and smart displays, can assist in delivering product content in a non-intrusive and beneficial manner.”

 – Steve Scott, CTO, Spreadsheet Planet

 While voice commerce cuts out the need for an in-person or online retail experience, it will likely serve as an additional option rather than a replacement.
 Consumers will have more opportunities to choose the way they want to shop, whether it’s by voice, online, or in-store.

 The Internet of Things, or IoT, refers to the devices that are connected to the internet, all of which are constantly collecting and sharing data.
 Virtually anything can become part of IoT, from a product in a retail store to the truck that delivers it to a customer.